-Today, Chernobyl and its surrounds are a ghost town, with only a few thousands souls brave enough to continue to live in the affected areas, which still suffer from extensive levels of radiation.
+Today, Chernobyl and its surrounds are a ghost town, with only a few thousands of souls brave enough to continue to live in the affected areas, which still suffer from extensive levels of radiation.

-It's not surprising that Elena's photographs sparked interest in the region- but now that people want to go back to Chernobyl to see what has been left behind, and considering the dangers posed by the fallout, is it really worth the risk?
+But it's this very spookiness that has drawn some travelers to Ukraine to witness its breathtaking desolation, but now that people want to go back to Chernobyl to see what has been left behind, and considering the dangers posed by the fallout, is it really worth the risk?

-A lethal dose of radiation is in the vicinity of 3-5 sieverts in an hour period.
-Outside of a tour, it's impossible to gauge how much radiation you are being exposed to without professional equipment.
-Also, exposure to higher levels of radiation puts you at higher risk of having particles remain on your clothes.
+If you are not on a tour, where there is professional monitoring equipment, it's impossible to gauge how much radiation you are being exposed to.
+Exposure to higher levels of radiation puts you at higher risk of particles remaining on your clothes.
 Sustained exposure to radiation is the greatest cause of contamination.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.